CCAMLR-Science/Trend_Analysis/README.md

 *01_LoadData.R* for posterity.

-7. Review/update the list of RBs that require catch advice (wait until 1 June, the notification deadline)
+7. Review/update the list of RBs that require catch advice (wait until 1 June; the notification deadline)

 Update list (*RBsCAdv* in *00_RunAnalysis.R* and in *Map_and_AreaThumbnails.R*) based on the ASDs that have notifications